 Introducing Phu Quoc Island

-Fringed with white-sand beaches and with large tracts still covered in dense, tropical jungle, Phu Quoc has been quickly morphing from a sleepy backwater to a favoured beach escape of Western expats and sun-seeking tourists.
-Beyond the chain of resorts lining Long Beach, it’s still largely undeveloped – and unlike Phuket, to which it aspires, you won’t find a lot to do here after dark.
-Opt instead for daytime adventures by diving the reefs, kayaking in the bays or exploring the backroads on a motorbike – or live the life of a lotus eater by lounging on the beach, indulging in a massage and dining on fresh seafood.
+Fringed with white-sand beaches and with large tracts still cloaked in dense, tropical jungle, Phu Quoc rapidly morphed from a sleepy island backwater to a must-visit beach escape for Western expats and sun-seeking tourists.
+Beyond the resorts lining Long Beach, it’s still largely undeveloped, so there's ample room for exploration and escaping.
+Dive the reefs, kayak in the bays, eat up the back-road miles on a motorbike, or just live the life of a lotus eater by lounging on the beach, indulging in a massage and dining on fresh seafood.

 The tear-shaped island lies in the Gulf of Thailand, 45km west of Ha Tien and 15km south of the coast of Cambodia.
-At 48km long (with an area of 1320 sq km), Phu Quoc is Vietnam’s largest island and one of its most politically contentious: Phu Quoc is claimed by Cambodia who call it Koh Tral and this explains why the Vietnamese have built a substantial military base covering much of the northern end of the island.
+It's no lightweight: at 48km long (with an area of 574 sq km), Phu Quoc is Vietnam’s largest island – about the same size as Singapore.
+It's also politically contentious: Phu Quoc is claimed by Cambodia who call it Koh Tral and this explains why the Vietnamese have built a substantial military base covering much of the northern end of the island.
 It was only granted to Vietnam by the French in 1949, as part of the formal annexation of the Mekong Delta.

 Phu Quoc is not really part of the Mekong Delta and doesn’t share the delta’s extraordinary ability to produce rice.
 The most valuable crop is black pepper, but the islanders here have traditionally earned their living from the sea.
-Phu Quoc is also famous in Vietnam for its production of high-quality fish sauce (nuoc mam).
+Phu Quoc is also famed across Vietnam for its production of high-quality fish sauce (nuoc mam).

-The island has some unusual hunting dogs, which have ridgebacks, curly tails and blue tongues and are said to be able to pick up their masters’ scent from over one kilometre away (the nuoc mam their masters eat probably helps).
+The island is also well-known for its hunting dogs, which have ridgebacks, curly tails and blue tongues.
+Muscular and energetic, they are said to be able to pick up their master's scent from over 1km away (the nuoc mam their masters eat probably helps).
 Unfortunately, the dogs have decimated much of the island’s wildlife.

-Despite impending development (a new international airport, a golf course and a casino), much of this island is still protected since becoming a national park in 2001.
+Despite development (a new international airport, a golf course, new roads and a planned 'casino eco-tourism resort project'), much of this island is still protected since becoming a national park in 2001.
 Phu Quoc National Park covers close to 70% of the island, an area of 31,422 hectares.

-Phu Quoc’s rainy season is from July to November.
+Phu Quoc’s rainy season darkens skies from late May to October, when the sea gets rough and a lot of diving stops.
 The peak season for tourism is midwinter, when the sky is blue and the sea is calm, but it can get pretty damn hot around April and May.